yottta/advent-of-code/09_rope_bridge/readme.md

 ```
 Simulate your complete series of motions on a larger rope with ten knots.
 How many positions does the tail of the rope visit at least once?

-Answer:
+Your puzzle answer was 2643.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.